Terms and Conditions

 • Do not attempt to reverse engineer, decompile, or derive source code from the Services.

-• Use APIs only as documented; do not exceed rate limits or minute caps.
+• Use APIs only as documented; do not exceed rate limits or minute caps; do not attempt to bypass metering.

 • Provide accurate configuration, escalation paths, and lawful content sources.

-• Review AI outputs and make final decisions; maintain human‑in‑the‑loop for regulated workflows.
+• Review AI outputs and maintain human-in-the-loop for regulated workflows.

-ITSL may investigate suspected violations and suspend or terminate access for breaches of this AUP.
-Where required by law or carrier policy, ITSL may block abusive traffic and notify relevant authorities.
+ITSL may investigate suspected violations and suspend or terminate access for breaches of this AUP or applicable law/carrier policy.
+Where required by law or carrier policy, ITSL may block abusive traffic and cooperate with relevant providers or authorities.
+Customer is responsible for all costs, penalties, and charges arising from violations.

 Security Overview